Yoram Gal: Theater (1980s–1990s)

-Artistic career
+Film career

+Gal wrote, directed, and starred in the feature film Wild (Pra, 1999), produced by Nili Dotan.
+The film, an allegorical satire on Israeli life, received widespread critical praise in Israeli media.
+Irit Shammer of Ma’ariv (12 October 1999) described it as “like a fresh breath of rain, somewhat wet,” while Uri Klein of Haaretz (19 October 1999) called it “the Israeli Candide.”

+Visual art (2000s–Present)

 In painting, Gal found catharsis for his soul's storms, and at age 15 he passed the A' Level exams in Art, which enabled him to enter art college.
 According to Gal, his teacher advised against it, and told him simply to paint and observe and study works of masters like Van Gogh and Botticelli by himself.
 He graduated from JFS, the Jewish high school, at age 17, and returned to Israel, where he joined the IDF, ending his three-year service as a lieutenant.

 In Jerusalem, he exhibited his first one-man show in Beit Mori.
 The leading Israeli newspaper Yediot Ahronot published a favorable critique of the show, written by the renowned critic Miriam Tal.

-From 1973-1977 Gal studied Theater and Cinema at Tel Aviv University (Hons.
+From 1973–1977 Gal studied Theater and Cinema at Tel Aviv University (Hons.
 BFA).

-In 1999 Nili Dotan (his 2nd wife) produced the film "Wild" which Gal wrote and directed.
-"Wild" received enthusiastic critiques in the Israeli newspaper, was invited to ten international film festivals and received "Best Feature Film" award in the alternative independent film festival in Picciano, Italy, 2001.

-Gal and Dotan got into debt, and only at the end of 2002, when his paintings landed in the US, did the financial turnround occur.
-The journey of coming free of debt while moving from theater and cinema to painting and writing prose, and the falling in love with America which brought him money, glory and satisfaction, he recorded in a semi autobiographical, illustrated novel which he published on Amazon.com as an E-book in 2009 called "The Secret of America".